-- The math course required for this program is MAT 102.
-Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 152 or MAT 101 > MAT 102.
+The math course required for this program is MAT 155.
+Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 155.

-- FSE courses are scheduled in the late mornings and afternoons and generally meet only two days per week.
+FSE courses are scheduled in the late mornings and afternoons and generally meet only two days per week.
+During the last three semesters, FSE classes will run either on a Monday, Tuesday or a Wednesday, Thursday schedule.
 Students must meet their health requirements before entering into these classes.

 FSE students must complete all General Education and FSE courses with grades of “C” or better.
 Students may repeat FSE courses one time to achieve a grade of “C" or better.

 All transfer courses from another mortuary college will need to be approved by the PTC Funeral Service Education department.

 For the associate degree, students must complete all general education coursework before starting in their funeral service coursework.
 Students must also come to the campus to meet the faculty and tour the facilities before starting their first FSE coursework.
 Call (864) 941-8774 to arrange a visit.

 Students will not be registered into any FSE courses within 10 business days of the start of any semester, unless all their paperwork is complete.